demarez/demarez.github.io/_pages/home.md

 <p align="justify">
 My work as a postdoc is to give new keys in the understanding of this balanced turbulence, to allow to better disentangle signals when the satellite fly over the ocean.
 To do so, I use a combination of state-of-the-art <i>in situ</i> data and numerical simulations.
-This work is done in collaboration to people from Jet Propulsion Laboratory and SCRIPPS Institution of Oceanography.
+This work is done in collaboration with people from Jet Propulsion Laboratory and SCRIPPS Institution of Oceanography.
 </p>